littlebeeper/woodwing-coding-test/README.md

 # distance-calculator Project

+Make a web service that accepts two distances (numbers) and returns the total distance (sum of both).

+This project uses Quarkus, the Supersonic Subatomic Java Framework.

+If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Approach summary

 * Handle the distances and return unit as JSON post request
 * The sentence "the requester can specify a unit" means distance types are optional.
 * The sentence "for the returned total distance, the requester must specify a unit" means request parameter total distance unit is mandatory.